logoDeveloper Hub

 Deep Dive into Teleporter

-Teleporter is an EVM compatible cross-subnet communication protocol built on top of Avalanche Warp Messaging (AWM), and implemented as a Solidity smart contract.
+Teleporter is an EVM compatible cross-Avalanche L1 communication protocol built on top of Avalanche Warp Messaging (AWM), and implemented as a Solidity smart contract.

 To get started with building applications on top of Teleporter, refer to the avalanche-starter-kit repository.
 This README is focused on the development of the Teleporter protocol itself.